mikeobrien/Gribble/README.md

 Note: Gribble also provides a stock entity (`Gribble.Entity<TKey>`) and class map (`Gribble.IntKeyEntityMap/GuidKeyEntityMap`) out of the box that only contains an `Id` and `Values` property.
 This is handy if you need to work with a table that is completely dynamic and do not want to create an entity and map. `Table` contains static factory methods, discussed next, that omit the mapping and will use the built in one (`Table.Create<TKey>(...)`).

-We create a `Table` by passing in a connection manager, an entity map and an optional profiler.
+We create a `Table` by passing in a connection manager, a class map and an optional profiler.
 You can create a `Table` with the new keyword or one of the static factory methods.
 There is a connection manager that takes a `System.Data.SqlConnection` or connection string and one that takes an `NHibernate.ISession` (When using NHibernate integration).
-The class map you defined above will also need to be wrapped in an `EntityMapping` and passed in as well.

     // Connection string and console profiler
     using (var connectionManager = new ConnectionManager("server=localhost..."))
     {
-        var table = new Table(connectionManager, "Address_F2A74B", new EntityMapping(new AddressMap()), new ConsoleProfiler());
+        var table = new Table<Address>(connectionManager, "Address_F2A74B", new AddressMap(), new ConsoleProfiler());
         ...
     }